-Common stock subject to warrants and other convertible securities currently exercisable or exercisable within 60 days of June 11, 2018, are deemed to be outstanding for computing the percentage ownership of the person holding these convertible securities and the percentage ownership of any group of which the holder is a member, but are not deemed outstanding for computing the percentage of any other person.
+Common stock subject to warrants and other convertible securities currently exercisable or exercisable within 60 days of July 27, 2018, are deemed to be outstanding for computing the percentage ownership of the person holding these convertible securities and the percentage ownership of any group of which the holder is a member, but are not deemed outstanding for computing the percentage of any other person.
 In some cases, we believe that foreign ownership may limit the ability of warrant holders to exercise warrants they hold, meaning that such holder may not be required, under relevant rules and regulations, to report beneficial ownership, as the holder would not be entitled to receive the underlying shares of common stock.
+See "Description of Capital Stock-Limited Ownership and Voting by Foreign Owners."

-We have based our calculation of the percentage of beneficial ownership prior to the offering on 5,017,537 shares of common stock outstanding on June 11, 2018.
-We have based our calculation of the percentage of beneficial ownership after the offering on shares of our common stock outstanding immediately after the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock from the selling shareholders).
+We have based our calculation of the percentage of beneficial ownership prior to the offering on 12,621,850 shares of common stock outstanding on July 27, 2018.
+We have based our calculation of the percentage of beneficial ownership after the offering on shares of our common stock outstanding immediately after the completion of this offering.